BtQuentin/QuickNetStats/readme.md

 ## 🤨 Why?
 MacOS is **slow** at realizing you are not connected anymore to the internet and buries the IP information in the settings page.

+QuickNetStats instead:
-QuickNetStats reacts **immediately** when the connections is established or lost, displays an estimate of the link quality without a speedtest and lets you see and copy your IPs at a glance.
+- Reacts **immediately** when the connections is established or lost;
+- Displays an estimate of the **link quality** without a speedtest;
+- Lets you see and copy your IP addresses at a glance.

 ## 📦 Installation (Homebrew)
 You can install this easily as a cask using  **Homebrew**.